 The railing around this infant bed was barely tall enough to keep the pillow and blanket from falling off.
 It gained popularity in the interest of raising the child off the relatively cold, dirty floor.

 The original, low-railing crib appeared before the advent of the nursery.
 Only once you have a nursery, where infant/ toddlers spend their sleep-time (which is more than half the day) all alone do you need the modern crib with a high railing forming bars to trap the child inside.

 Behold, the modern crib.
 See figure 2:

-FIGURE 2: Measures 53.37 inches high x 30 inches wide x 34.62 inches
+FIGURE 2: Measures 53.37 inches high x 30 inches wide x 34.62 inches deep.

 In a cross-cultural study by Herbert Barry and L.M.
 Paxson,